mibo8/mibo8/README.md

 🧑‍💻 I’m currently looking for NLP related positions

-👯 I’m looking to collaborate on open source NLP projects
+👯 I’m looking to collaborate on open source NLP/ML projects

 📫 How to reach me: